(WHM >> Home >> Transfers >> Transfer Tool)

 skip-name-resolveoption in your server's MySQL® configuration.
 This option can cause problems on any server.
 It will create more problems on remote MySQL servers during account transfers.

 - The source and target servers must be able to communicate over port 2087 to use this feature.
 They must also be able to communicate over the port that your servers use for SSH connections.
 For more information about the ports that cPanel & WHM uses, read our How to Configure Your Firewall for cPanel Services documentation.

 - If you experience problems with session timeouts, increase the number of seconds in the Number of seconds an SSH connection related to an account transfer may be inactive before timing out setting in the System section of WHM's Tweak Settings interface (WHM >> Home >> Server Configuration >> Tweak Settings).

-- If one of the accounts that you wish to transfer uses Microsoft® FrontPage® on the remote server, we strongly recommend that you disable FrontPage for that account before you attempt to transfer the account. cPanel & WHM version 11.46 and later does not support FrontPage, and the restoration process does not restore FrontPage-specific files and directories.
+- If one of the accounts that you wish to transfer uses Microsoft® FrontPage® on the remote server, we strongly recommend that you disable FrontPage for that account before you attempt to transfer the account. cPanel & WHM versions 11.46 and later do not support FrontPage, and the restoration process does not restore FrontPage-specific files and directories.

 To transfer accounts from Plesk, first change any forwarded domains to physical hosting accounts.
 To do this, run the following command as the

 example.comrepresents the forwarding domain.